shamough1792/Blood_Pressure_Tracker/README.md

 ### Installing

-* Download the file from latest release.
+* Download the file from latest release or download source file.
 * Create new folder to contain all the file from release.

 <br>